Chicken Chile Verde con Rajas is an easy tasty dish with a Mexican flair. Low in calories and rich with heart-healthy fats and dietary fiber.

-Chef Lee, a finalist for the next Iron Chef, shared this recipe with us
+Chef Lee, was, at the time, a finalist for the Next Iron Chef, and he shared this recipe with us.

 Complete step by step instructions here on my video

 Chicken Chile Verde con Rajas served with Cara's Mexican Style Broken Rice